andrewdyer/github-workflows/README.md

 #### **Prepare Node**

 This action sets up a Node.js environment and installs dependencies for TypeScript projects.
-It supports `npm`, `yarn`, and `pnpm` as package managers.

 ```yml
 jobs: